SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/J - Support Vector Machines.md

 \sum_{i = 1}^N \lambda_i y_i \big(\varphi(\boldsymbol{x_i}) \cdot \varphi(\boldsymbol{x^*})\big) + b
 $$

-Thus, the data points only appear as inner product in feature space and can be replaced by the kernel function.
+Thus, the data points only appear as inner products in the feature space and can be replaced by the kernel function.

 Training: